rails/rails/guides/source/configuring.md

 #### Configuring Metadata Storage

-By default Rails will store information about your environment and schema in an internal table.
-If you do not want this table to be created, and are willing to give up the protections it provides (useful when working with a shared database and a database user that can not create tables).
+By default Rails will store information about your Rails environment and schema in an internal table named `ar_internal_metadata`.

+To turn this off per connection, set `use_metadata_table` in your database configuration.
+This is useful when working with a shared database and/or database user that cannot create tables.

 ```yaml
 development: